 Last April, we joined the Net Zero Asset Managers Initiative to ensure our portfolios reach net-zero greenhouse gas emissions by 2050 or sooner and set interim targets for 2030.
 We will be announcing our plans including our interim targets, Investor Climate Action Plan, and our State Street Global Advisors TCFD report by April 2022.
 We also call on asset owners to develop a universal disclosure requirement for all companies of a certain size in their portfolios — irrespective of whether they are publicly-traded or privately-held, to avoid the pernicious effects of ‘brown-spinning.”

 UN PRI 2020 Leaders’ Group

-Proud to be among the 20 asset managers named to the 2020 Leaders' Group for climate reporting.
+We are proud to be among the 20 asset managers named to the 2020 Leaders' group for climate reporting.